Kirk-Gamo/CCS-222/README.md

-# CCS-222
+# Portfolio
-Repo for Web Development and Design Outputs
+This Repository is for building a Kirk's Portfolio website for his final project